Matthew Barnett

-Matthew Barnett is co-founder of the Dream Center and senior pastor of the Angelus Temple, the central house of worship of the International Church of the Foursquare Gospel in the Echo Park district of Los Angeles, California.
+Matthew Barnett is co-founder of the Dream Center and was the senior pastor of the Angelus Temple, the central house of worship of the International Church of the Foursquare Gospel in the Echo Park district of Los Angeles, California.

 Dream Center

 Matthew's father, Tommy Barnett, is pastor of the Dream City Church megachurch in Phoenix, Arizona.

 In September 1994 his church purchased the Queen of Angels Hospital, a Los Angeles landmark in the Echo Park neighborhood of Los Angeles.
 The building was converted for use as a soup kitchen, a group home for runaways, prostitutes and gang members, and a shelter for the homeless.
 It also provided job training and religious services.

 By 1997 Matthew, then 23, was managing the day-to-day operations of what was to be called The Dream Center.

 The Dream Center now reaches over 35,000 people each week in 273 ministries and outreaches.

 The center is open 24/7.
 An important role is rehabilitating drug addicts, who account for about half its residents, including underage teens.